Form 8621

 Who Files Form 8621

-Any US person (including expats) holding shares in a Passive Foreign Investment Company.
-PFICs include most non-US-domiciled mutual funds, ETFs, and pooled investment vehicles.
+Any US person, including citizens living abroad, green card holders, and US residents, who directly or indirectly owns shares of a Passive Foreign Investment Company and receives a distribution, recognizes gain on a disposition, makes or maintains a QEF or mark-to-market election, or is subject to annual reporting under Section 1298(f).
+Indirect ownership through a foreign partnership, trust, estate, or upper-tier PFIC flows through to the US owner.
+PFICs include most non-US-domiciled mutual funds, ETFs, money market funds, and pooled investment vehicles.
 The PFIC determination is based on income type (75% passive) or asset composition (50% passive-producing), not the fund's name.

 What Form 8621 Reports